Neuro Opthalmology Clinic

 In this, many charts are presented and the patient is asked to identify the letters or numbers in the chart.

 VISUALLY EVOKED POTENTIAL (VEP)

 In this test bright light or patterns of dark and light bands are projected on to the eye.
 The electrical potentials that are generated in the brain as a result of the light or pattern are recorded.
 This gives valuable information regarding the functional intactness of the optic nerves and the optic pathways that normally conduct these impulses to the brain.

-CT scanning is a computerized system where in x- rays are used to construct images of thin slices of tissues allowing detailed evaluation of the tissues under consideration.
-By manipulating the soft ware, the image quality and detail can be enhanced.
+CT scanning is a computerized system wherein x- rays are used to construct images of thin slices of tissues allowing detailed evaluation of the tissues under consideration.
+By manipulating the software, the image quality and detail can be enhanced.
 Additional information can be got by injecting some drugs called contrast agents.
 CT scanning is very useful in the evaluation of diseases of the orbit (bony cage in which the eye is located) as well as some diseases of the eye itself.
-Injury related problems – especially presence of foreign bodies is easily picked up and located on CT scanning.
+Injury-related problems – especially the presence of foreign bodies are easily picked up and located on CT scanning.